CS3398-Sapphire-Sourcerer/Group-Project/README.md

 ##	Future design implementation

-In the future, more questions (including true or false) will be added along with the ability to select different difficulty of questions for the chance to earn more than 5 points in the session the user gets per day.
+We plan to add more questions, which will including true or false.
+As well as add the ability to select the level of difficulty of the questions for the chance to earn more than 5 points in the session the user gets per day.
 Also an update to the questions and building JSON file implementing the enum associated with each major instead of hard coding literal numbers.

 ##	Major bottlenecks